Skip to main content

 Abstract

-Seneca's authorship of Octavia and Hercules Oetaeus is disputed.
+Seneca’s authorship of Octavia and Hercules Oetaeus is disputed.
 This study employs established computational stylometry methods based on character n-gram frequencies to investigate this case.
 Based on a Principal Component Analysis (PCA) of stylistic similarities within the Senecan corpus, Octavia and Phoenissae emerge as outliers, while Hercules Oetaeus only stands out when the text is split in half.
-Subsequently, applying PCA and Bootstrap Consensus Trees (BCT) to a corpus of distractor texts, both disputed plays align with the Senecan cluster/branch.
-The General Impostors method confidently reports Seneca as the author of the disputed plays under various scenarios.
+Subsequently, applying Bootstrap Consensus Trees (BCT) to a corpus of distractor texts, both disputed plays align with the Senecan cluster/branch.
+The General Imposters method confidently reports Seneca as the author of the disputed plays under various scenarios.
 However, upon closer examination of text segments, indications of mixed authorship arise.
-Based on computational stylometry, it appears that the disputed were in large part, but not wholly, written by Seneca.
+Based on computational stylometry, it appears that the disputed plays were in large part, but not wholly, written by Seneca.

-Keywords: Seneca, stylometry authorship verification, Latin, Stylo, stylometry, authorship verification
+Keywords: Seneca, stylometry, authorship verification, Latin, stylo

 How to Cite: